cockroachdb/docs/v22.1/build-a-python-app-with-cockroachdb-psycopg3.md

 ---
-title: Build a Python App with CockroachDB and psycopg3
+title: Build a Python App with CockroachDB and Psycopg 3
-summary: Learn how to use CockroachDB from a simple Python application with the psycopg3 driver.
+summary: Learn how to use CockroachDB from a simple Python application with the Psycopg 3 driver.
 toc: true
 twitter: false
 referral_id: docs_python_psycopg3